zonal Zonal Analysis

 Nx

-User-defined number of zones in the X direction
+User-defined number of zones in the X-direction.

 Ny

-User-defined number of zones in the Y direction
+User-defined number of zones in the Y-direction.

 Nz

-User-defined number of zones in the Z direction
+User-defined number of zones in the Z-direction.

 Histogram Maximum Value

-This is the maximum value of the histogram bins.
+The maximum value of the histogram bins.
 Any particle larger than this value will be included in this bin.

 Data Source Particle Name